-Thank you for your interest in CHOC Children’s as a place to begin your professional nursing career.
-Our RN Residency Program is a 17 week program that is specifically customized to meet the requirements of the new nursing graduate to be successfully transitioned to becoming a professional pediatric nurse.
-Our Fellowship Program is a 10-week program for the transitioning nurse with at least one year of acute care experience, whether it be adults or peds, or reentering the nursing field.
+Thank you for your interest in CHOC as a place to begin your professional nursing career.
+Our RN Residency Program is a 16 month program that is specifically customized to meet the requirements of the new nursing graduate to be successfully transitioned to becoming a professional pediatric nurse.

-Upon graduation the RN Resident and Fellow will have successfully accomplished the following:
+Upon graduation the RN Resident will have successfully accomplished the following:

 - Deliver safe, independent timely nursing care and practice according to the Nurse Practice Act, Patient and Family Centered Care and CHOC’s policies, procedures and standards of care.

-- Role model CHOC Children’s Mission, Values, Vision, Strategic Goals, Care Model and Nursing Philosophy.
+- Role model CHOC’s Mission, Values, Vision, Strategic Goals, Care Model and Nursing Philosophy.

 - Advocate for patient, patient’s family and self.